 Bipolar disorder is a mental health problem that mainly affects your mood.
-If you have bipolar disorder, you are likely to have times where you experience:
+If you have bipolar disorder, you're likely to have times where you experience:

-- potentially some psychotic symptoms during manic or depressed episodes
+- Potentially some psychotic symptoms during manic or depressive episodes

-You might hear these different experiences referred to as mood states, and you can read more about them in our page on bipolar moods and symptoms.
+You might hear these different experiences called mood episodes or states.
+You can read more about them in our page on bipolar moods and symptoms.

-Depending on the way you experience these mood states, and how severely they affect you, your doctor may diagnose you with a particular type of bipolar disorder.
+Depending on the way you experience these moods, and how severely they affect you, your doctor may diagnose you with a particular type of bipolar disorder.